Second International: Disintegration and successors (1919–1923)

 After the war, attempts to revive the International failed amidst the split between the social democratic and communist wings of the labour movement.
-In February 1919, the first postwar conference was held in Berne.
-Delegates were present from most of the former neutral and Allied parties, as well as the German Majority Socialists and Independents, but the Belgians refused to sit with the Germans, and the parties that had supported the Zimmerwald Left, including the French, Italian, and Swiss parties, were absent.
+In February 1919, the first postwar conference was held in Bern.
+Delegates were present from most of the former neutral and Allied parties, as well as the German Majority Socialists and Independents (USPD), but the Belgians refused to sit with the Germans, and the parties that had supported the Zimmerwald Left, including the French, Italian, and Swiss parties, were absent.
 The conference was dominated by two issues: a debate over "war responsibility", which resulted in a compromise resolution that left the French delegates unsatisfied, and a resolution that condemned the Bolshevik dictatorship in Russia and endorsed parliamentary democracy.
 A commission was appointed to reconstruct the International.

 A month later, in March 1919, the Communist International (Comintern or Third International) was founded in Moscow, based on a total rejection of the "social patriotism" and failed legacy of the Second International.
 The conferences of the reconstituted Second International at Lucerne in August 1919 and Geneva in July 1920 represented an ever-shrinking "rump" of the old organisation, as many of its former member parties either left to join the Comintern or disaffiliated to seek a third way.
-In February 1921, this latter group, which included the German Independents (USPD), the French SFIO, the British ILP, and the Austrian Social Democrats, founded the International Working Union of Socialist Parties (IWUSP), known as the "Vienna Union" or the "Two-and-a-half International".
+In February 1921, this latter group, which included the German Independents, the French SFIO, the British ILP, and the Austrian Social Democrats, founded the International Working Union of Socialist Parties (IWUSP), known as the "Vienna Union" or the "Two-and-a-half International".
 The Vienna Union criticised both the Second and Third Internationals and sought to unite the divided socialist movement.
 The formal end of the Second International came in May 1923, when the Berne International and the Vienna Union merged at a congress in Hamburg to form the Labour and Socialist International.

+Congresses and conferences

+Session of the Amsterdam Congress of 1904, with a banner reading "Proletarians of all countries, unite!"